The First District in My New York Series

 From Inspiration to Design

 The first district in this series began digitally.
-I experimented with color planes, proportions, and rhythm.
+I experimented with color planes, proportions, and rhythm in Canva until the composition was perfect.
 Each block represents a feeling, a moment, a fragment of the city that never sleeps.

 The colors were deliberately chosen: warm terracottas and pinks alongside cool blues and greens, with accents of yellow and deep black.
 It's a balance between tranquility and energy, between structure and spontaneity – a reflection of the tension between the industrial past and the contemporary art scene.

 Once the digital design was finished, the real work began: transferring it to canvas.
-I work with acrylic paint on a 60x80cm canvas, carefully applying each patch of color.
+I work with high-quality acrylic paint (primarily Amsterdam and Liquitex) on a 60x80cm canvas, carefully applying each color plane in multiple layers.

 The beauty of working in series is that you develop a rhythm.
 Each layer builds on the previous one, and slowly the painting comes to life.
-The geometric composition demands precision, but also allows room for spontaneous decisions during the painting process.
+The geometric composition demands precision – I work with FrogTape for clean lines and pencil to lay out the composition.
+But it also allows room for spontaneous decisions during the painting process: a color that turns out slightly differently than expected, a transition that turns out more beautifully than planned.

 From Skyline to Districts: An Evolution